 How to Brush Your Teeth With Braces?

 There is no better form of caring for your braces investment and getting the best of it than making a little effort to get astonishing results.
-So, here we accompany you in explaining oral hygiene measures and the most efficient way to brush your teeth during your braces treatment.
+So, here we accompany you in explaining oral hygiene measures and the most efficient way to brush your teeth during your Taylor braces treatment.

 Use Fluoride Toothpaste